High school goes under lockdown; police take man into custody - Albert Lea Tribune

 High school goes under lockdown; police take man into custody

-Albert Lea High School went under a short lockdown Tuesday morning.
+Albert Lea High School went under a short lockdown Tuesday morning after a man who entered the high school refused to leave.

-Albert Lea Area Schools Superintendent Mike Funk said a man entered the high school and was asked to leave but refused.
-Per the school’s policy, classes were locked down.

 Albert Lea Public Safety Director J.D.
-Carlson said the man attempted to bypass staff at the pool entrance, and staff were able to contain him and call police.
+Carlson said the man came in with a group of other students at about 8:36 a.m. and attempted to bypass staff at the pool entrance.
+Staff were able to call ahead to the administrative office and escort him there.

-Police took the man into custody near the Tiger entrance of the school, and he was taken to Mayo Clinic Health System in Albert Lea for an evaluation pending charges.

-Carlson said the entire police department responded.
+Carlson said the entire police department responded to the incident.
 The first officer arrived in less than four minutes.

+Police took the man into custody near the Tiger entrance of the school without any opposition, and he was taken to Mayo Clinic Health System in Albert Lea for an evaluation pending charges.
+He did not have a weapon.

+Police stated the man did not make any specific threats toward individuals or the school but kept repeating he had rights to be there.

 Police reviewed video footage to verify the man was by himself.

-Funk said classes were locked down for seven minutes.
+Albert Lea Area Schools Superintendent Mike Funk said classes were locked down for seven minutes per the school’s policy.

+Carlson credited the collaboration between the school, the school resource officer and the training with other officers and staff.
+He said he was proud of how the officers responded in a timely fashion and took care of the situation without any escalation.

 36 new COVID-19 cases reported in Freeborn County